Day 01 North Cape Tour Oslo Geiranger

 Countries

-After about an hour's drive, there is an opportunity to stop at RP6 for a cup of coffee with a sandwich and enjoy the view of the Tyrifjord.
+After about an hour's drive there is an opportunity to stop for a cup of coffee and a sandwich and enjoy the view of the Tyrifjord.

-We drive on and follow the course of the river Ådalselva that flows into the lake Sperillen (RP9).
-Sperillen is a lake in the Norwegian province of Viken.
-It is located in the Ådal in the municipality of Ringerike and is Norway's 33rd largest lake with an area of approximately 37 km².
-The lake is 123 meters at its deepest point and it is 150 meters above sea level.
-While driving along the lake you can enjoy the beautiful panorama.
+We continue our journey, following the course of the Ådalselva River, which flows into Lake Sperillen in the Norwegian county of Viken.
+Located in the Ådal Valley in the municipality of Ringerike, it is Norway's 33rd largest lake, with a surface area of approximately 37 km².
+The lake is 123 meters deep at its deepest point and is 150 meters above sea level.
+As you drive along the lake, you can enjoy the beautiful panorama.

-Lunch is scheduled at Valdresporten Cafeteria (RP10).
-After this stop we continue along the river Begna further to the North, a beautiful road through the rolling green landscape with its characteristic red wooden houses.
+Lunch is planned at the Valdresporten Cafeteria.
+After this stop, we continue north along the Begna River, a beautiful road through rolling green countryside with its characteristic red wooden houses.

-In Bagn (RP11) you can either go straight through the tunnel (4.5km) to gain time, it is better to follow this beautiful route to take the nicer E16-Valdresvegen.
-Adventure Bike riders can then turn left at RP12 onto Reinlivegen to the next Restaurant (RP15), parts of this road are unpaved, so not suitable for road bikes.
+In Bagn, you can either go straight through the tunnel (4.5 km) to save time, or it's better to follow this scenic route to the more scenic E16 Valdresvegen.
+Adventure bikers can ride the Reinlivegen to the next restaurant; parts of this road are unpaved, so it's not suitable for road motorcycles.

-At RP15 we stop to refuel and here is also the opportunity to have a drink and eat at The Scandinavian Restaurant “Fagernes Gjestegård” across the street from the gas station.
-Other options for something to eat are also in the towns of Beitostølen (RP20) about 30km, Lom (RP24) about 140km or at Grotli Høyfjellshotel (RP25) about 200km.
+We'll stop in Fagernes for gas, where there's also an opportunity to get a drink and a bite to eat at the Scandinavian restaurant "Fagernes Gjestegård" across from the gas station.
+Other options for a bite to eat include the towns of Beitostølen (30km away), Lom (140km away), and Grotli Høyfjellshotel (200km away).

-At RP26 we turn right to drive to Dalsnibba (RP27), the highest European fjord view and the Geiranger Skywalk.
-It is about 1500m drive from the route and well worth a visit.
+We'll visit the Dalsnibba viewpoint, Europe's highest fjord viewpoint, and the Geiranger Skywalk.
+It's about a 1,500-meter drive from the route and definitely worth a visit.
 The view is truly spectacular.
-Here we have a beautiful view over the snow-capped mountains and the Geirangerfjord, part of the West Norwegian fjords that are a UNESCO World Heritage Site.
-The way up is open from May to October.
-Opening times may vary slightly depending on weather conditions.
-Here you have to pay toll.
-Those who want to skip this part of the route can continue to the end point.
+Here, we have a magnificent view of the snow-capped mountains and the Geirangerfjord, part of the West Norwegian Fjords, a UNESCO World Heritage Site.
+The road to the top is open from May to October.
+Opening hours may vary slightly depending on weather conditions.
+There's a toll here.
+Those who want to skip this section of the route can continue to the end point.

-The end of the journey is in Geiranger, where there are several campsites and hotels to stay overnight.
-But before we arrive here we are treated to a beautiful mountain road (Fv63) with lovely hairpin bends and a nice viewpoint at RP29, Stop to admire the view of the Flydalsjuvet viewpoint.
-Flydalsjuvet offers an impressive view and is an excellent point to take beautiful pictures of Geiranger and the Geirangerfjorden with the many cruise boats.
+The journey's final destination is Geiranger, where several campsites and hotels offer overnight accommodations.
+But before arriving, we're treated to a beautiful mountain road (Fv63) with delightful hairpin bends and a lovely viewpoint.
+Stop to admire the view from Flydalsjuvet.
+Flydalsjuvet offers impressive views and is an excellent vantage point for taking beautiful photos of Geiranger and the Geirangerfjord with its many cruise ships.

 Want to download this route?